o-th/nodb-cms/README.md

 # No Database Content Management System

 ## What is this?
-Basic cms that doesnt require a database, uses php and text files to display information.
+Basic cms that doesnt require a database, uses php and text files to write and read information.
 This doesnt have a built in login system, for a no database login system check out nodb-login.

 ## Basic Implementation
-*All files included in html*
+*All files included in example*
 ### Editor

 ```